pivotal/docs-tas-adapter/getting-started.md

 ## <a id="user-provided-services"></a>Create and bind to a user-provided service instance

-Service credentials can be provided to apps via [user-provided service instances](https://docs.cloudfoundry.org/devguide/services/user-provided.html).
+Service credentials are provided to apps through user-provided service instances.
+See [User-Provided Service Instances](https://docs.cloudfoundry.org/devguide/services/user-provided.html) in the Cloud Foundry documentation.

+To create and bind user-provided service instances, do the following:

-1. First create a user-provided service instance containing the credentials necessary for accessing your service:
+1. Create a user-provided service instance containing the credentials necessary for accessing your service:
   ```bash
   cf create-user-provided-service SERVICE-INSTANCE-NAME -p '{"credential-name": "credential-value"}'
   ```

   Where `SERVICE-INSTANCE-NAME` is the name of your service instance.

-1. Bind the service instance to your app
+1. Bind the service instance to your app:
   ```bash
   cf bind-service APP-NAME SERVICE-INSTANCE-NAME
   ```